cfjello/cxgraph/README.md

  - `setNode(name: string, data: T): void` - set the data for an existing node (will throw an `Error` if the node does not exist or if the supplied data is null or empty)
  - `addDependency(from, to): void` - add a dependency between two nodes (will throw an `Error` if one of the nodes does not exist)
  - `removeDependency(from, to): void` - remove a dependency between two nodes
+ - `getOutgoingEdges( name: string ): string[]`- Returns the outgoing edges for a single given a node name
+ - `getIncomingEdges( name: string ): string[]`- Returns the incoming edges for a single given a node name
--  `hierarchyOf( node:string, reverse: boolean = false, stepSize: number = 0 ): Map<string,string>` - Get the hierarchy of dependencies for the given node. set reverse equal to true for a reverse sort of the result based on the id strings, and use stepSize to enlarge the number of digits in the strings used the represent the hierarchy levels.
+-  `hierarchyOf( node:string, reverse: boolean = false, stepSize: number = 0 ): Map<string,string>` - Get the hierarchy of dependencies for the given node. set reverse equal to true for a reverse sort of the result based on the id strings, and use stepSize to enlarge the number of digits in the strings used the represent the hierarchy levels
 - ` overallHierarchy( reverse: boolean = false, stepSize: number = 0 ): Map<string,string>` - Get an array of hierarchy maps (since the overall graph may have multiple top nodes)
  - `dependenciesOf(name, leavesOnly)` - get an array containing the nodes that the specified node depends on (transitively).
 If `leavesOnly` is true, only nodes that do not depend on any other nodes will be returned in the array.
   - `overallOrder(leavesOnly)` - construct the overall processing order for the dependency graph.
-If `leavesOnly` is true, only nodes that do not depend on any other nodes will be returned.
+If `leavesOnly` is true, only nodes that do not depend on any other nodes will be returned
  - `dependantsOf(name, leavesOnly)` - get an array containing the nodes that depend on the specified node (transitively).
-If `leavesOnly` is true, only nodes that do not have any dependants will be returned in the array.
+If `leavesOnly` is true, only nodes that do not have any dependants will be returned in the array
  - `overallTopNodes()` - get an array containing the TOP level nodes names.
 These are nodes that has no incoming dependencies, meaning that no other entry depends on them)
  - `overallOrphans()` - get an array containing Orphan nodes names.
-These are nodes that has no incoming or outgoing dependencies, stand alone nodes that may or may not be ok in your setup.
+These are nodes that has no incoming or outgoing dependencies, stand alone nodes that may or may not be ok in your setup
  - `hierarchyOfDependants(node:string, reverse: boolean = false, stepSize: number = 0 ): Map<string, string>[]`- This function first finds the leaf `dependantOf('nodeName', true)` and for each of these it calls `hierarchyOf(...)` to get the complete dependency tree for each of the dependant leaf nodes:
 ```
 // file: examples/example_C.ts
-import {CxGraph, Node} from '../mod.ts'
+import {CxGraph, Node} from 'https://deno.land/x/cxgraph/mod.ts'

  let g = new CxGraph()
  g.addNode( new Node('A') )